 Momo share price volatility

-Momo Inc. operates a mobile-based social and entertainment platform in the People's Republic of China.
-It operates Momo platform that includes its Momo mobile application, as well as various related properties, features, functionalities, tools, and services to users, customers, and platform partners.
+Momo Inc. provides mobile-based social and entertainment services in the People's Republic of China.
+It operates Momo platform that includes its Momo mobile application, as well as various related properties, features, functionalities, tools, and services.
 The company's Momo mobile application connects people and facilitates interactions based on location and interests; and various recreational activities, including live talent shows, short videos, and social games, as well as other video- and audio-based interactive experiences, such as live chats and mobile karaoke experience.
-It also operates Tantan, a social and dating app for young mobile Internet users, which enables users to find and establish romantic connections, and meet interesting people.
+It also operates Tantan, a social and dating application for younger generation, which enables users to find and establish romantic connections, and meet interesting people; and provides live video, value-added, mobile marketing, and other services, as well as mobile games.
 The company was formerly known as Momo Technology Company Limited and changed its name to Momo Inc. in July 2014.
-Momo Inc. was founded in 2011 and is headquartered in Beijing, the People's Republic of China.
+Momo Inc. was incorporated in 2011 and is headquartered in Beijing, the People's Republic of China.

 Frequently asked questions

 More guides on Finder

 Nacon RIG 500 Pro HC Gen 2 review: Super comfortable gaming headphones